Let’s go on a Summer National Trust day out,

 Hinton Ampner – Alresford

-With a beautifully crafted manor house, set amongst a stunning garden, this is the perfect setting for a wonderful family day out.
-Stop for afternoon tea in the lovely little tea room and don’t miss the 19th century pear and apple trees in the walled-garden.
+With a beautifully crafted manor house, set amongst a stunning garden, this is perfect for a wonderful family day out.
+Stop for afternoon tea in the lovely little tea room.
+Don’t miss the 19th-century pear and apple trees in the walled garden!
 The grounds offer the perfect location for a picturesque picnic!
 Find out more.

 Mottisfont Abbey & Garden – Romsey

 This stunning house and gallery are surrounded by picturesque riverside gardens, the historic house is full of beauty from paintings, photographs and interior design.
 There is a lovely Wild Play area for kids and great trails to follow making this a special place for a day out with family and friends.
 Find out more.

 Smallhythe Place is a sixteenth-century building, that was once a Tudor harbour master’s house.
 It was also home to the Victorian actress, Ellen Terry and is now a museum of memorabilia.
 There are many events, which take place in the Barn Theatre and the cottage garden contains roses, an orchard and a spring garden.
 Find out more.

 Visit this popular beach to take in the beautiful Purbeck coastline with views of Old Harry Rocks and the Isle of Wight.
 Discover dragons and take the dune trail challenge!
 There’s no shortage of water sports to get involved in, making this the perfect day out for active families!
 Find out more.